-In Area 3, the site coverage limit reflects that of the surrounding rural area.
-This is intended to provide a transition between the density of activity in other parts of the zone and that of the wider rural area, and ensure that within the zone there are areas that retain an open and spacious feel that can continue to be used for agricultural activities.
+Area 3 is intended to provide a transition between the density of activity in other parts of the zone and that of the wider rural area, and ensure that within the zone there are areas that retain an open and spacious feel that can continue to be used for agricultural activities.
+Buildings are restricted to those which support farming activities.